innashpota/blog/README.md

     The following commands must be performed in separate terminal session.

-3. Build war-archive with the app
+3. Build war-archive with the application

     ```
     mvn clean package